stfc/PSyclone/doc/user_guide/nemo.rst

  1. Scalar variables inside loops are not made private when parallelising using OpenMP;
- 2. All recognised loops (levels, latitude etc.) are assumed to be parallelisable.
-This will not always be the case (e.g. tridiagonal solve has a loop-carried dependence in the vertical);
  3. Labelled do-loops are not handled (i.e. they will be put inside a 'CodeBlock' in the PSyIR);
  4. Loops are currently only permitted to contain one kernel.
 This